 - a) Reducing the volume of solid waste through a diversion program will help to ensure a sustainable natural environment and provide for the efficient use of municipal resources.
-It is the intent of this Plan to: - Continue to support and/or develop and implement programs to further promote and maximize waste diversion that aligns with Provincial direction in the approval process for new multiresidential developments; - ii.
-Work with recycling service providers to help develop and implement a Source Separated Organics pick-up recycling program for industrial, commercial, institutional, and multi-unit residential developments; and, - iii.
-Encourage community involvement in reducing solid waste through the support of the Environmental Advisory Committee and other organizations. - iv.
-Help in achieving the waste management reduction and diversion targets identified in Regional and Local waste management plans.

-- b) Waste management will include, but not be limited to, waste diversion (composting and recycling), waste disposal and waste as a potential resource.
-The Town will continue to support and/or develop and implement programs to further promote waste diversion. - c) A recycling collection box system or equivalent will be available throughout the Town. - d) Proponents of new multi-unit and condominium developments will be required to submit a waste management plan demonstrating best practice of residential waste management through on- site separation and storage for all recyclables as addressed by the single residential unit municipal program(s).
-Multi-unit residential developments shall be required to incorporate three-stream waste collection capabilities and incorporate additional specialized programs where opportunities exist such as battery and electronic waste disposal.
-Waste collection on Regional Roads will not be permitted. - e) Proponents of industrial, commercial and institutional developments will be required to submit a waste management plan demonstrating best practice of residential waste management through on-site separation and storage for all recyclables. - f) The Town shall work with recycling service providers to develop and implement a Source Separated Organics pick-up recycling program for multi-unit residential, industrial, commercial and institutional developments. - g) The Town shall work with York Region to develop and promote public or private programs to implement industrial, commercial, and institutional waste diversion and gradually implement targets and requirements for waste diversion.
+It is the intent of this Plan to: - i.
+Continue to support and/or develop and implement programs to further promote waste diversion: - Work with recycling service providers to help develop and implement a Source Separated Organics pick-up recycling program for industrial, commercial, institutional, and multi-unit residential developments; and, - iii.
+Encourage community involvement in reducing solid waste through the support of the Environmental Advisory Committee and other organizations. - b) Waste management will include, but not be limited to, waste diversion (composting and recycling), waste disposal and waste as a potential resource.
+The Town will continue to support and/or develop and implement programs to further promote waste diversion. - c) A recycling collection box system or equivalent will be available throughout the Town. - d) Proponents of new multi-unit and condominium developments will be required to submit a waste management plan demonstrating best practice of residential waste management through onsite separation and storage for all recyclables as addressed by the single residential unit municipal program(s).
+Multi-unit residential developments shall be required to incorporate three-stream waste collection capabilities. - e) Proponents of industrial, commercial and institutional developments will be required to submit a waste management plan demonstrating best practice of residential waste management through on-site separation and storage for all recyclables.

-- h) Waste audit and waste reduction plans (as defined in Ontario Regulation 102/94) shall be required as a background study to be submitted with development applications. - i) The Town shall encourage the exploration and implementation of innovative neighbourhood scale waste diversion initiatives and provide streamlined approvals, as well as support developments that incorporate such elements. - j) New waste disposal sites are prohibited within the Regional Greenlands System.
+- f) The Town shall work with recycling service providers to develop and implement a Source Separated Organics pick-up recycling program for multi-unit residential, industrial, commercial and institutional developments. - g) The Town shall work with York Region to develop and promote public or private programs to implement industrial, commercial, and institutional waste diversion and gradually implement targets and requirements for waste diversion. - Waste audit and waste reduction plans (as defined in Ontario Regulation 102/94) shall be required as a background study to be submitted with development applications. - The Town shall encourage the exploration and implementation of innovative neighbourhood scale waste diversion initiatives and provide streamlined approvals, as well as support developments that incorporate such elements.